 Do you need any legal documents to be able to leave Canada with your child?

 When travelling out of the country with your children, you want to be as prepared as possible.
-If you travel without the other parent, you must bring along documents to prove that you're allowed to take your children out of the country.
+If you travel without the other parent, or you are the only parent, you must bring along documents to prove that you're allowed to take your children out of the country.